mikro-orm/mikro-orm/docs/docs/installation.md

   mikro-orm schema:update --run  Runs schema synchronization
 ```

-To verify your setup, you can use `mikro-orm debug` command.
+To verify our setup, we can use `mikro-orm debug` command.

-> When you have CLI config properly set up, you can omit the `options` parameter
+> When we have CLI config properly set up, we can omit the `options` parameter
 > when calling `MikroORM.init()`.

-> Note: When importing a dump file you need `multipleStatements: true` in your
+> Note: When importing a dump file we need `multipleStatements: true` in our
 > configuration.
 Please check the configuration documentation for more information.

-Now you can start [defining your entities](defining-entities.md).
+Now we can start [defining our entities](defining-entities.md).